ltwalt/Walts-World/content/post/2024 41st ISMOR/index.md

 ---
-title: "ISMOR, Pubs, and a Ship Under Siege"
+title: "ISMOR, Pubs, and a Ship"
 subtitle: An American's Military OR Adventure in the UK
 summary:
 authors: